JBlitzar/chafa-yt/README.md

 - Looks cool
 - Real streaming, not just predownloading
 - In the terminal
-- Blazingly fast 30fps at the innovative 80x24 resolution
+- Blazingly fast 30fps at an innovative resolution of 80x24
 - Full 24-bit color
 - Open-source
 - Is cool